 New hybrid and online courses are added each term.
 The Hybrid and Online Course Search makes it easier to find non-traditional courses by highlighting only hybrid and online courses for the term.
 Course descriptions, professors, and sections are listed, but students will need to use Student Planning in order to register.

-For more information on important course and registration information, visit the enrollment calendar
+For more information on important course and registration information, visit Enrollment Important Dates and Deadlines.

 Registering for Online Courses